tianyiwangnova/2020_project__Customer_Segmentation_and_Campaign_Response_Prediction/README.md

 We used an algorithm which is close to 5 folds cross validation algorithm.
 Rather than spliting the data to 5 folds ahead and use one fold as validation set at one time, we randomly split data each time we run the model.
 I kind of trust this method because in our modeling pipine, only very small portion (no more than 10%) of the whole data will be entered to the training process.
 Even if we don't do very strict cross validation, there's very very little chance that the five sampled training sets are largely overlapped.

-The criteria is that we want to maximize the AUC calculated with the real response labels and the predicted probability to have a positive label.
+The objective for parameter tuning is that we want to maximize the AUC calculated with the real response labels and the predicted probability to have a positive label.
 ```
 auc = roc_auc_score(y_test, model.predict_proba(X_test)[:,1])
 ```